UDN

 Functions replicated with the unreliable keyword are not guaranteed to reach the other party and, if they do reach the other party, they may be received out-of-order.
 The only things which can prevent an unreliable function from being received are network packet-loss, and bandwidth saturation.
 So, you need to understand the odds, which we will grossly approximate here.
 The results vary wildly among different types of network, so we can make no guarantees:

-Internet In a typical low quality 28.8K ISP connection, unreliable data is generally received 90%-95% of the time.
+• Internet - In a typical low quality 28.8K ISP connection, unreliable functions is generally received 90%-95% of the time.
 In other words, it is very frequently lost.

 Variables are always reliable